 See!
 Be grateful.

 Find something good in spite of the unfavourable situation at hand now.
-Let that spark of goodness you see because of your heart of gratitude hold you to fight until the full measures of the whole goodies is finally revealed in this seemingly bad challenge, too.
+Let that spark of goodness you see because of your heart of gratitude hold you to fight until the full measures of the whole goodies is finally revealed even in the seemingly bad challenge.

 Then borrow into the future when that good would happen, and be grateful now.
 You know the way you worry about what might go wrong in the future?
 Turn the table around, and express some future thankfulness instead.